viktorteren/Seto/README.md

 Software for PN creation based on Regions theory (TStoPN)
 ========================

-Part of code is based on PBLib (a fork of MiniSAT 2.2) and NetworkX.
+Part of code is based on PBLib (a fork of MiniSAT 2.2), NetworkX and CUDD package.

 Tested on Ubuntu 22.04.1 LTS